 Hina`i: Hawai`i Center for Sustainable Food & Agriculture

 Hina`i, translated from Hawaiian, is a basket or container made of braided `ie vine, pandanus, or other material.
-Hina`i serves as a metaphor for this project, in which we are weaving a community of practitioners, scientists, and community members to learn and share traditional and modern information regarding our island food systems.
+Hina`i serves as a metaphor for this project, in which we wove a community of practitioners, scientists, and community members to learn and share traditional and modern information regarding our island food systems.

 As Kia`i`ai, or stewards of our food system, it is our expressed commitment to ensure that the stories and information about the land and its people honor our communal values that we share across our beloved pae `āina `O Hawai`i, the Hawaiian archipelago, and that we may restore a healthy, vibrant sustainable food system for the generations that follow.